florenceanem/samplePortfolio/README.md

 # samplePortfolio

-My personal favourite work of mine also the first portfolio I built from scratch.
+Personal favourite work of mine, also the first portfolio I built from scratch.
-This is a sample portfolio and I love how aesthetic it turned.
+This is a basic sample portfolio and I love how aesthetic it turned.
 Excited for many more!